realJustinLee/weather-dashboard/README.md

 # Weather Dashboard
-The Weather Dashboard presented on my Raspberry Pi in my dormitory
+A simple HTML & CSS based weather dashboard used to be loaded on the raspberry pi in my university dormitory.

 ![](./img/ScreenShot.png)